-The Council fulfills its tasks primarily through the publication of labour market reports.
+The Council fulfills its task primarily through the publication of labour market reports.
 The first report – Inför avtalsrörelsen 2016 – was published in December 2015.

-The second report –Dags för större lönespridning? – was published in February 2016 and analysed the effects of minimum wages, wage dispersion and deteriorating skill-levels on the Swedish labour market.
+The second report – Time for Larger Wage Dispersion?
+(Dags för större lönespridning?) – was published in February 2016 and analysed the effects of minimum wages, wage dispersion and deteriorating skill-levels on the Swedish labour market.
 An extended version of the report’s summary chapter can be accessed here.

-The Council has also published a background report by Professor Michael C. Burda on the German labour market miracle in english.
+The Council has also published a background report in English by Professor Michael C. Burda on the German labour market miracle.
 Download the background report here.

 You can contact the Council here.